frehner/modern-guide-to-packaging-js-library/README.md

 - Enable developers to support older browsers when using your library
 - Output multiple bundles that support various levels of browser support
+- If you're transpiling from TypeScript for example, set your `"target"` in your `tsconfig.json` to "ESNext".

 </details>